Immed IV of Hamaland

-Immed IV of Hamaland (also known as Immed of Kleef) (ca. 950-around 995) was the first husband of Adela of Hamaland.
+Immed IV of Hamaland (also known as Immed of Kleef) (ca. 950-983) Count of Utrech and Renkum, was the first husband of Adela of Hamaland.

 There is not much known about him.
-According to some he was the oldest son of count Immed III of the family of the Immedingen and his wife Gisela (Keila).
+According to some he was the oldest son of Count Immed III of the family of the Immedingen and his wife Gisela (Keila).

-In the vita Meinwerci he is called the count from Renkum and nobleman from the diocese of Utrecht.

 Wives and children

 From the marriage with Adela of Hamaland he had the following children: